China, U.S. can coexist in peace but challenge is enormous - White House | Politics

 There were likely to be "periods of uncertainty, perhaps even periods of occasional raised tensions," he said.
 "Do I think it's possible that the United States and China can coexist and live in peace?
 Yes I do.
 But I do think the challenge is enormously difficult for this generation and the next," he said.

-He said Beijing had been increasingly assertive in recent times, taking on many countries simultaneously, a strategy that contrasted with how it operated in the 1990s.
+Campbell said Beijing had been increasingly assertive in recent times, taking on many countries simultaneously, a strategy that contrasted with how it operated in the 1990s.
 He criticized China's approach to U.S. ally Australia.
 "I'm not sure they have the strategic thinking to go back to a different kind of diplomacy towards Australia right now.
-I see a harshness in their approach that appears unyielding"
+I see a harshness in their approach that appears unyielding."

+China moved to restrict imports of several Australian products after Canberra called last year for an independent investigation into the origins of the coronavirus.
 On Taiwan, the self-ruled U.S.-backed island China sees as part of its territory and wants to reclaim, Campbell maintained a cautious approach.

-He said the United States supports having a strong unofficial relationship with Taiwan but does not support its independence.
+He said Washington supports a strong unofficial relationship with the island and believes it should have an international role and not be shunned by the international community, but stressed that it does not support Taiwan's independence.
+"We fully recognize, understand the sensitivities involved here," he said, adding that maintaining peace and stability over Taiwan was a "dangerous" balance.

-"We fully recognize, understand the sensitivities involved here," he said.
-"We do believe that Taiwan has a right to live in peace.
-We want to see its international role, particularly in areas like vaccines, and issues associated with the pandemic, they should have a role to play here, they should not be shunned in international community."
+However, Campbell said China should realize from the U.S. and international response to its crackdown on democracy on Hong Kong that such action towards Taiwan would be "catastrophic".
+He said Washington hoped for some recognition from China that the Indo-Pacific is big enough for two great powers, but added: "some of what we've seen from President Xi and his colleagues suggests that China's ambitions surpass that."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)